Economic Recovery Plan

 The one-off $300,000 fund is one of the support packages within Council’s Economic Recovery Plan to assist the local economy and provide relief in the medium and long term.

 The fund is a consolidation of Council’s two annual community funding pools the Community Matching Fund and the Facilities in the Community Fund.
-It is anticipated both funds will resume in 2021.

 Targeted rates relief for residential